nayr31/TTRPG-Stuff/10 - Player Campaigns/DHS - Murder of Mountains/Players/Broadwater.md

 In Between - Their parents are extremely wealthy and influential.
 (They **were**, not are currently) F - SSC metahuman (or whatever they're called)
 F - Owns a company.

+---

+During [[10 - Player Campaigns/DHS - Murder of Mountains/Sessions/Session 04|Session 04]], the party passes out from the haze made from the burning trees.
+Here is what Cesic dreams about.

+Cesic awakes to the loud gunfire of overhead mechs as the ringing in their ears starts to subside.
+Medics on the frontline, who thought this was a good idea?